 6.1.
-New sensors and computing platforms
+New Sensors & Computing Platforms

-In 1965, Gordon Moore [58] predicted that the number of components (transistors) in an integrated circuit (IC) is likely to double approximately every two years for the next 10 years, while the unit cost of each component is likely to fall.
-Remarkably, this prediction (also called the Moore's Law) has held true for nearly halfa-century.
+In 1965, Gordon Moore (Moore, 1965) predicted that the number of components (transistors) in an integrated circuit (IC) is likely to double approximately every two years for the next 10 years, while the unit cost of each component is likely to fall.
+Remarkably, this prediction (also called the Moore's Law) has held true for nearly half-a-century.
 In the case of biometric recognition, the direct impact of the rapid improvements in ICs is the development of smaller, cheaper, and higher quality biometric sensors as discussed earlier in Section 3.
-Improvement in sensors has mitigated the intrasubject variations caused to sensor limitations to a large extent.
-It is expected that the performance of ICs will continue to improve at the same rates in the near future.25 This will act as a catalyst for the development of novel sensors, which can be expected to further push the limits on quality, usability, and cost.
+Improvement in sensors have mitigated the intra-subject variations caused to sensor limitations to a large extent.
+It is expected that the performance of integrated circuits will continue to improve at the same rates in the near future.
+This will act as a catalyst for the development of novel sensors, which can be expected to further push the limits on quality, usability, and cost.
 Sensors that can capture multiple biometric traits of the user simultaneously (e.g., all biometric modalities in the human face or human hand) are also likely to developed.
-It is also necessary to develop a userfriendly ergonomic interface that can still permit the acquisition of repeatable biometric samples from a subject, i.e., reduce the variations caused due to user interactions.
+It is also necessary to develop a user-friendly ergonomic interface that can still permit the acquisition of repeatable biometric samples from a subject, i.e., reduce the variations caused due to user interactions.